How Much Compensation Can I Claim For Stress At Work?

 We offer a No Win No Fee claims service.
 What this means, is that you won’t need to pay any fees at all during the time we are helping you with your compensation claim.
 If we don’t win your case, then you don’t pay us anything at all.
 No risk at all, so there is no reason not to begin your claim today should costs concern you.

-Coming up with an average payout for stress is pretty much impossible.
+Coming up with an average payout for stress at work claims is pretty much impossible.
 Each case of work-related stress is different, and some are more severe than others.
-This is why just about every compensation calculator you will find online always gets the numbers wrong.
+This is why just about every law firm’s compensation calculator you will find online always gets the numbers wrong.

 No work-related stress compensation calculator can factor in the many issues that form part of a work-related claim.
 The numbers below are based on similar claims and can be used as a ballpark figure.